Proposing a Change

 - Never fix coding standards in some existing code as it makes the code review more difficult;

-optionally followed by a blank line and a more detailed description.
-The
+Write good commit messages: Start by a short subject line (the first line), followed by a blank line and a more detailed description.

-summary should start with the Component you are working on in square
+The subject line should start with the Component, Bridge or Bundle you are working on in square brackets (

 Prepare your Pull Request for Submission¶

 When your PR is not about a bug fix (when you add a new feature or change an existing one for instance), it must also include the following:

 - An explanation of the changes in the relevant

 - An explanation on how to upgrade an existing application in the relevant

 UPGRADEfile(s) if the changes break backward compatibility or if you deprecate something that will ultimately break backward compatibility.

 Whenever you feel that your PR is ready for submission, follow the following steps.